“Tell Me About Yourself” – Why It Is Hard and What To Do About It

 Address The Underlying Issues

-What are the limiting beliefs about your own competencies and experiences?
+What are the limiting beliefs about your competencies and experiences?
 How much do you believe in yourself?
-If you don’t see yourself as a strong candidate it leads to the “imposter syndrome”.
-I was coaching a young woman who thinks her diverse work experience is negative and that was enough to drive other self-sabotaging behavior even during our mock interview session.
+If you don’t see yourself as a strong candidate, it leads to the “imposter syndrome.”
+For example, I was coaching a young woman who thought her diverse work experience was negative.
+That was enough to drive other self-sabotaging behavior even during our mock interview session.
 Another one I coached was feeling like a victim as she had to move for her husband’s job.

-When I first came into coaching and I was practicing my elevator pitch with my own coach.
-She noticed my voice energy was very low when I said: “I am a coach”.
-Her feedback helped me realize the root cause was that deep inside I didn’t believe that I was a coach.
+When I first came into coaching, I practiced my elevator pitch with my coach.
+She noticed my voice energy was very low when I said: “I am a coach.”
+Her feedback helped me realize the root cause was that deep inside, I didn’t believe I was a coach.

-A good coach can address such issues by helping the client genuinely see the value of his/her background.
-It’s a development opportunity, may take time over multiple sessions and definitely some internal work from the client’s side.
+A good coach can address such issues by helping the client see the value of their background.
+It’s a development opportunity that may take time over multiple sessions and some internal work from the client’s side.

 The truth is, life happens and very few of us has a “perfect” career story.
 If we focus on the imperfection, we make it far worse than it actually is!